Skip to content

 Rules that bite at Florida State

-Trip wires derived from Florida State's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from Florida State's own published policy.
+These are the things a custom playbook would flag in the first pass.

 • renewalBenacquisto Scholarship (National Merit Finalists, Florida residents): renewal floor that quietly knocks awards out